haqq-network/haqq/docs/guides/keys-wallets/keplr.md

 ## Option 1: Create a New Account via Google One-Click Login

-1) Choose the option [Sign in with Google]
+1) Choose the option `Sign in with Google`

 2) Now enter an account name (which you can change later) and input a new password.
-Click [Next].
+Click on `Next`.

 <img src="./../img/keplr4.png" style="width:50%;"></img>

 3) Next, you'll be prompted to sign into your Google account with your email or phone (and later password).
-Click [Next].
+Click `Next`.

 <img src="./../img/keplr5.png" style="width:70%;"></img>